Get answers for your health queries from top Doctors for FREE!

 If a bile duct obstruction is not treated, it can lead to several serious complications.
 Some of these include:

-• Jaundice: If the bile duct is obstructed, bile is unable to flow from the liver into your small intestine.
+• Jaundice: If the bile duct is obstructed, bile cannot flow from the liver into your small intestine.
 As a result, bilirubin, a substance that gives bile its yellow color, accumulates in the body and causes jaundice (yellowing of the skin and eyes).

 • Liver damage: Bile is essential for removing waste products from the liver.
 When the bile duct is blocked, these waste products can build up and damage the liver.
 This can lead to chronic liver disease and cirrhosis, in which the liver becomes scarred and cannot function properly.